CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 - **Edit:** Open the editor to modify the stream, for example to update API access credentials.

-After changing the streams, you should click the restart pipeline button to propagate the changes to the Fortis event ingestion.
+After changing the streams, the pipeline will automatically be restarted.